 @bout Time Seminar Series

-The Centre of Organizational Time regularly hosts seminars with renowned international scholars who give talks on different topics of time.
-Ann Langley, Hari Tsoukas and Daniel Nyberg are examples of three scholars among nine who have so far contributed to the seminar series.
+The Centre of Organization and Time regularly hosts seminars with renowned international scholars who give talks on different topics of time.
+Ann Langley, Hari Tsoukas and Daniel Nyberg are examples of scholars who have so far contributed to the seminar series.

-If you wish to stay updated about upcoming @bout time seminars, send an email to email@example.com to sign up for the time researches e-mailing list.
+If you wish to stay updated about upcoming @bout time seminars and webinars, send an email to email@example.com to sign up for the time researches e-mailing list.